 According to the FBI, although Townley is an American citizen he was on assignment from DINA, the Chilean military government's secret police, to kill leftist former Chilean Foreign Minister Orlando Letelier.

-He brought some of his equipment with him, 10 "electric matches" or blasting caps used to set off explosives, the FBI says, and he knew he could get dynamite from anti-Castro Cuban activists in the New Jersey-New York area.
+He brought some of his equipment with him, 10 "electric matches" or blasting caps used to set off explosives, the FBI says, and he knew he could get New Jersey-New York area.